arifegulsah/arifegulsah/README.md

 ### Hi there 👋

 I am Gülşah, a software engineering student, from Turkey.
-I really enjoy AI technology and am currently working on Python🐍 and its libraries.
+I really enjoy AI technology and am interested in Python🐍 and its libraries.

 - 🔭 I’m currently working on Image and Sound Processing.
 - 🌱 I'm currently learning more about Machine Learning techniques with Keras, Tensorflow and OpenCV.